Unicode Character LookupUnicode Character Lookup API

 https://api.apiverve.com/v1/unicodelookup

-Here are examples of how to call the Unicode Character Lookup API in different programming languages:
+How to call the Unicode Character Lookup API in different programming languages.

 cURL Request